gourlitburo/YeyaJoinMessage/README.md

 # YeyaJoinMessage

-A simple Spigot plugin that displays a configured message to players when they join.
+A simple Spigot plugin for customization of join and quit messages.

 ## Building